medallyon/eso-discord-status/README.md

 ### Normal Method

 This program currently only supports Windows.
-Visit the [Releases](https://github.com/Medallyon/eso-discord-rich-presence-client/releases) page to view the latest release and install it.
+Download `Discord Status` from Minion or visit the [Releases](https://github.com/Medallyon/eso-discord-rich-presence-client/releases) page to view the latest release and install it.
 Make sure you install it into the correct folder (which should be `My Documents/Elder Scrolls Online/AddOns/`).

 ### Compiling Yourself